 A bank can insist on a panel solicitor act for it.
 You would be liable to meet the cost of this.
 Please make use of our database to locate a solicitor to conduct conveyancing in Canford Heath on the Santander approved list of solicitors.

 We are purchasing a 4 bedroom semi-detached house in Canford Heath.
 Our aim is to an extension at the rear at the property.Will the conveyancing process include enquiries to ascertain if these works are prohibited?

-Your solicitor will check the deeds as conveyancing in Canford Heath can occasionally reveal restrictions in the title deeds which prohibit certain changes or require the consent of another owner.
-Certain extensions need local authority planning permissions and approval under the building regulations.
-Some areas are designated conservation areas and special planning restrictions apply which often prevent or impact extensions.
-It would be wise to check these issues with a surveyor before you commit yourself to a purchase.
+Your solicitor should check the registered title as conveyancing in Canford Heath will sometimes reveal restrictions in the title deeds which restrict certain changes or necessitated the consent of a 3rd party.
+Many additions require local authority planning permissions and approval in accordance building regulations.
+Certain locations are designated conservation areas and special planning restrictions apply which frequently prevent or affect extensions.
+You should check these issues with a surveyor before you commit yourself to a purchase.

 Is there a list of Bank of Ireland panel conveyancers in Canford Heath on the UK Finance Lenders’ Handbook Website?

 No. There is no such facility on the CML or Building Society Association sites.
 A small selection of banks make their panel listings available online.
 Where you are looking for a Canford Heath property lawyer on the Bank of Ireland please make the most of our tool.